mohanson/pywasm/README.md

 $ python3 examples fib 10        => (10th of fibonacci) 55
 ```

-With detailed, we use `./examples/fib.wasm` as an example, write some c code belows:
+With detailed, take `./examples/fib.wasm` as an example, write some c code belows:

 ```c
 int fib(int n) {